printerboi/spear/README.md

 - `plain` - Human-readable plaintext

 `<strategy>`: Analysis-strategy to calculate.
 Choose between the following options
-- `worst` - Worstcase-analysis.
-Will take path with the most energy consumption, when calculating an if-condition
+- `worst` - Worst case analysis.
+During the calculation the paths with the most energy consumption, will be used
-- `best` - Bestcase-analysis.
-Will take path with the least energy consumption, when calculating an if-condition
+- `best` - Best case analysis.
+During the calculation the paths with the most energy consumption, will be used
-- `average` - Chooses a random path, when calculating an if-condition
+- `average` - Average case analysis.
+Attempts to balance the number of energy efficient and energy inefficient paths

 `<loopbound>`: A positive integer defining a value, loops will be over-approximated, if spear can't interfere the iteration count from a loop.
 E.g. in a while-loop